STUDY JAPANESE ONLINE WITH NATIVES HERE

 Bushido - 武士道 - the way of the samurai

-You Samurais they were Japanese who constantly fought in battles for territory, guided by moral values of honor, obedience and respect before a feudal land lord.
-Courageous figures, focused on the fulfillment of hierarchy, discipline and loyalty.
-By dishonoring their commitments, they self-mutilated in a practice called Seppuku (or Harakiri).
-Cutting off one's own womb and, consequently, suicide was the only way some samurai believed that they could compensate for a certain dishonorable conduct.
+The Samurais were Japanese who constantly fought in battles for territory, guided by moral values of honor, obedience, and respect towards a feudal land lord.
+Courageous figures, focused on fulfilling hierarchy, discipline, and loyalty.
+Upon dishonoring their commitments, they would self-mutilate in a practice known as Seppuku (or Harakiri).
+The act of cutting their own belly and, consequently, suicide was the only way some samurais believed they could compensate for a certain dishonored conduct.

 This practice lasted longer, even with the end of the samurai and the feudal period, when during World War II, pilots of suicide planes targeted Pearl Harbor.
 These, in turn, became known as “kamikaze” (divine winds, in literal translation).
 Since ancient times, values from samurai culture and bushido (the samurai code of ethics) have remained present in the daily life of modern Japan, so that even today it is difficult for a Japanese to deal with guilt or feeling. dishonor before a superior.